 Our verse for today is a beautiful description of the God we serve.
 He rides the heavens and through the skies to give help to His loved ones.
 He is majestic and there is none like Him.
 He saves those who are lost and cry out to Him.
 He inclines His ear to deliver and rescue us.
 He promises to be a “very present help in time of trouble” (Psalm 46:1).

 I can put my hope and trust in Him because His help is timely.
 He rides the heavens to my rescue and He is never late.
 He hears me the second I cry out to Him and He never disappoints.
-He has come through for me again and again.
+Even though there are times He tests my faith and arrives at the very last moment, He has come through for me again and again.
 Why should I ever doubt or fear?

 Lord, next time I am tempted to doubt, give me eyes of faith see You riding the heavens to my help!